MV-GH/vsc-drama-support/README.md

 Thus i have decided to make a few decisions different from the one the DRAMA simulator does.
 In regards from valid syntax, in my attempt to formalise the spec of DRAMA

-- First change, is that I only allow the dot as seperator between the mode and instruction (Although not allowing dots in the label or using different seperator would make parsing a lot easier, as it removes some ambiguity)
+- First change, is that I only allow the dot as separator between the mode and instruction (Although not allowing dots in the label or using different separator would make parsing a lot easier, as it removes some ambiguity)
 - I do not allow plus prefixes for numbers
 - labels which match keywords or keywords + mode are not valid
-- I allow empty lines, but the runtime would skip them
 - RESGR , only allows strict positive numbers as arg, and is no longer optional